7wf/7wf/README.md

 ##### Writing bad code since 2015.

-I will always write bad code until it gets good by default, because I want to be a good software developer.
+I will always write bad code until it gets good by default, because I want to be a good software developer. *(UI, UX, Code)*

 ###### Interests